DigitalTibetan/DigitalTibetan/_sources/docs/tibetan_ocr.md

 ![Zabmo](Images/zabmo.png)

-The, in Google Drive, open the PDF.
+Then, in Google Drive, open the PDF.
 You will see a button "Open in Google Docs".
 Do so, you will get editable text:

 ![Zabmo-OCR](Images/zabmo_ocr.png)

 Note that even the side-text and page-numbers have been automatically identified!
+Still, a number of unrecognized spelling mistakes require attention.

 ## Local conversion with Tesseract